techidaily/site-win11-tips/source/_posts/navigating-through-troubled-waters-in-windows-mail-app-with-0x800713f.md

  If nothing else resolves error 0x800713f, maybe you need to reinstall Mail and Calendar.
 Doing that will give you a fresh and up-to-date Mail app.
 You can uninstall and reinstall that app like this:

-1. Use one of the many[ways to open the Apps & Features window](https://www.makeuseof.com/9-ways-to-open-the-apps-features-tool-in-windows-11/) .
+1. Use one of the many [ways to open the Apps & Features window](https://www.makeuseof.com/9-ways-to-open-the-apps-features-tool-in-windows-11/) .
 2. Click**Mail and Calendar’s menu button** (with the three dots) in Apps & Features.
 3. Select Mail and Calendar’s**Uninstall** option from there.
 ![The Uninstall option for Mail and Calendar](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-uninstall-option2.jpg)